-Pre-Congress Course 2: Access to Pelvic Sidewall (followed by Cadaveric Dissection Demonstration)
+Pre-Congress Course 1: Access to Pelvic Sidewall (incl.
+Cadaveric Dissection Demonstration)

 The course will be useful for laparoscopic surgeons who have mastered standard hysterectomy and would like to take their surgery one step further.
 Though addressing oncologic procedures, moving safely through the structures of the pelvic sidewall will help during all difficult surgeries, including difficult hysterectomies, difficult myomectomies and endometriosis-cases

-Pre-Congress Course 3: Neuropelveology (followed by Cadaveric Dissection Demonstration)
+Pre-Congress Course 2: Neuropelveology (incl.
+Cadaveric Dissection Demonstration)

 Information to follow